flowroute/flowroute-numbers-python/README.md

 *  [`search`](#search)

-In a terminal window, run the file from the **flowroute-numbers-python** directory.
-For example:
+Run the following from the **flowroute-numbers-python** directory in a terminal window to call the Controller methods:

 	python purchase.py

 #### `list_available_np_as(limit)`<a name=listnpas></a>